MicrosoftDocs/power-platform/power-platform/solution-templates/it/appointment-booking/install-and-configure.md

 Environment variables support your application lifecycle management (ALM) strategy as you migrate the template across environments.
 Environment variables store keys and values for information that is contextual to the environment the solution is in.
 Take these steps to update an environment variable for the Appointment Booking solution in Power Apps.

-1. Go to Go to [Power Apps maker portal](https://make.preview.powerapps.com/) and select the environment that contains the Appointment Booking solution.
+1. Go to Go to [Power Apps](https://make.preview.powerapps.com/) and select the environment that contains the Appointment Booking solution.
 1. Select the Appointment Booking solution.
 1. Go to **Environment Variable**.
 1. Select the *Shared Calendar Name* or select the three dots and select **Edit**.